Current faculty research

 - Petrogenesis of Deformed Intrusive Pods in the Quatsino Formation, Open Bay, Quadra Island, British Columbia.
 Sandra Johnstone.
 Petrological and geochemical study of deformed diorite and granodiorite intrusions within Quatsino limestone.
 Investigating the nature of the deformation, with potential correlations to a regional tectonic event.

 - Microclimate Study of Forested Karst Sinkholes on Vancouver Island.
 Tim Stokes.
-The goals of this project is to document and define microclimates associated with karst sinkholes, and to assist in developing strategies for careful forest management and monitoring.
+The goals of this project are to document and define microclimates associated with karst sinkholes, and to assist in developing strategies for careful forest management and monitoring.

 - Monitoring and Investigation of Karst Springs on Vancouver Island, BC.
 Tim Stokes.
-The main purpose of this research is to investigate the water quality and subsurface flows associated with karts springs used as domestic water resources, and to examine the nature of the associated karst aquifer and catchment.
+The main purpose of this research is to investigate the water quality and subsurface flows associated with karst springs used as domestic water resources, and to examine the nature of the associated karst aquifer and catchment.

 - The Geologic and Geomorphic Evolution of Karst Lands on Vancouver Island, BC.
 Tim Stokes.
 This ongoing project is to develop a model for the geologic and geomorphologic processes that have led to the formation of these karst landscapes, integrating ideas related to the past glacial record, climate change and tectonic history of Vancouver Island and the west coast of BC.